Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 **Source of Power:** Carefully manipulating the threads of magic that underlie reality, Weavers are masters of the arcane, creating and destroying matter and warping time and space with deft hands and a quick mind.

 **Core Mechanic:** Weavers work their magic through Patterns: simple, subtle spells that take effect at the end of the Weaver’s turn.
-While the Weaver’s concentration holds, these Patterns can be sustained at the cost of essence, allowing them to carefully manipulate the entire battlefield as they
+While the Weaver’s concentration holds, these Patterns can be sustained at the cost of essence, allowing them to carefully manipulate the entire battlefield as they stay out of harm's way.

 **Specialization:** Each Weaver belongs to a Guild, which specializes in a particular discipline of the craft.
 This grants them access to specialized patterns, and allows them to shape reality itself during downtime.